 - Reading Room and Remote Services

 The main floor of the UTM Library is open, and offers access to computers, wi-fi and printers.
-Please visit the library website for information about booking computer workstations and study spaces.
+Please visit the library website for information about booking computer workstations.

 - HathiTrust Emergency Temporary Access Service (ETAS) offers digital access to more than 2.5-imillion books.